 A simple will provides for the outright distribution of assets for an uncomplicated estate.
 You can write a simple will yourself, by filling out an easy form that you can buy from a stationery store, find in a book about will preparation, or find on-line from a reputable legal document website.

 Although these forms are widely available and easy to use, doing a will without the guidance of an attorney can be risky.
-You need to be aware of state laws which may affect the distribution of your assets, even if you do not have a complex estate.
+You need to be aware of state laws that may affect the distribution of your assets, even if you do not have a complex estate.
 Only an attorney well versed in estate law can advise you on the best type of will to use, and what to include.

 If you do choose to write a simple will without the advice of an attorney, be sure you have it properly witnessed by at least two adults who are not beneficiaries and not closely related to you.
 They must see you sign the will and then they should sign immediately.